Skip to content

 - Reboot when finished.

-After the driver install completes, update the MDI firmware so it matches the current Techline Connect requirements:
+After the driver install completes, update the MDI firmware through the GM MDI Manager:

-- Do NOT unplug the MDI during firmware update.
-Interrupting a firmware update can brick the device.
+- Do NOT unplug the MDI during the update; interrupting a firmware update can brick the device.

 Step 5 - Test in Techline Connect